6 May 2022

 The headline that generates the most engagement wins and should be used.

-A/B testing works best if you have a large audience on social media as it gives the most accurate results.
+A/B testing works best if you have a large audience on social media, as it gives the most accurate results.

-You can’t do A/B testing if you have a small email list or small social media following.
+You can’t do A/B testing if you have a small email list or a small social media following.